YihanWangAstro/Afterglow-code-comparison/README.md

 }
 ```

-- **case name**: Name of the test case.
+- `case name`: Name of the test case.
-- **synchrotron**: Boolean indicating whether synchrotron radiation is considered.
+- `synchrotron`: Boolean indicating whether synchrotron radiation is considered.
-- **self-absorption**: Boolean indicating whether self-absorption is considered.
+- `self-absorption`: Boolean indicating whether self-absorption is considered.
-- **inverse compton cooling**: Boolean indicating whether inverse Compton cooling is considered.
+- `inverse compton cooling`: Boolean indicating whether inverse Compton cooling is considered.
-- **synchrotron self-compton**: Boolean indicating whether synchrotron self-Compton scattering is considered.
+- `synchrotron self-compton`: Boolean indicating whether synchrotron self-Compton scattering is considered.
-- **Klein-Nishina**: Boolean indicating whether Klein-Nishina correction is considered.
+- `Klein-Nishina`: Boolean indicating whether Klein-Nishina correction is considered.
-- **reverse shock**: Boolean indicating whether reverse shock is considered.
+- `reverse shock`: Boolean indicating whether reverse shock is considered.
-- **jet spreading**: Boolean indicating whether jet spreading is considered.
+- `jet spreading`: Boolean indicating whether jet spreading is considered.
-- **unit**: Unit system used for the parameters.
+- `unit`: Unit system used for the parameters.
-- **E_iso**: Isotropic equivalent energy in erg.
+- `E_iso`: Isotropic equivalent energy in erg.
-- **luminosity distance**: Luminosity distance in cm.
+- `luminosity distance`: Luminosity distance in cm.
-- **z**: Redshift.
+- `z`: Redshift.
-- **jet type**: Type of the jet.
+- `jet type`: Type of the jet.
-- **theta_core**: Half-opening angle of the jet core in radians.
+- `theta_core`: Half-opening angle of the jet core in radians.
-- **theta_wing**: Half-opening angle of the jet wing in radians.
+- `theta_wing`: Half-opening angle of the jet wing in radians.
-- **Gamma0**: Initial Lorentz factor of the jet.
+- `Gamma0`: Initial Lorentz factor of the jet.
-- **n_ism**: Number density of the interstellar medium (ISM) in cm^(-3).
+- `n_ism`: Number density of the interstellar medium (ISM) in cm^(-3).
-- **epsilon_e**: Fraction of the shock energy given to the electrons.
+- `epsilon_e`: Fraction of the shock energy given to the electrons.
-- **epsilon_B**: Fraction of the shock energy given to the magnetic field.
+- `epsilon_B`: Fraction of the shock energy given to the magnetic field.
-- **p**: Electron energy distribution index.
+- `p`: Electron energy distribution index.
-- **theta_view**: Viewing angle of the observer in radians.
+- `theta_view`: Viewing angle of the observer in radians.
-- **t_obs**: Observation times in seconds [start, end].
+- `t_obs`: Observation times in seconds [start, end].
-- **band pass (kev)**: Energy bandpass in keV. [low, high]
+- `band pass (kev)`: Energy bandpass in keV. [low, high]

 ## Running Your Code

-Contributors can run their code based on the provided `problem-setups.json` file for each test case.
-After running their code, ensure that the results are saved in a `flux.csv` file within your working folder.
-It's important to maintain this directory structure to facilitate comparison.
+Welcome, contributors!
+To run your code, please use the `problem-setups.json` file provided for each test case.
+After your code executes, save the results in a `flux.csv` file within your working folder.
+This helps maintain a consistent directory structure for easy comparison using `plot.ipynb`.

 ## Contributing

-Contributors who have run their code and obtained output data can submit pull requests with their output data files (`flux.csv`).
-Once you have finished running your code and generated the output data, please ensure that your `flux.csv` files are saved within your working folder as described in the directory structure section.
-You can then submit your output data by creating a pull request.
-This will allow for easy comparison of results from different code implementations.
-Thank you for your contribution!
+If you've completed your simulations and have output data, please submit a pull request with your `flux.csv` files.
+Ensure your files are saved in the designated working folder as outlined.
+Your contributions help enhance our project and facilitate easy result comparisons.

 ## Plotting Comparison

-To visualize and compare the results, you can use the `plot.ipynb` Jupyter Notebook provided in the repository.
-This notebook facilitates plotting the flux as a function of time for different code implementations, allowing for easy comparison.
+To visualize and compare your simulation results, utilize the `plot.ipynb` Jupyter Notebook available in our repository.
+It's designed to help you plot the flux as a function of time across different code implementations, offering a clear view of the variations.